1. Purpose of policy

 (3) provide for the appointment of members of the governing board by the Council, in such proportion as may be necessary for the management of the University’s risk, such appointments to be for a period of two or three years, with reappointment subject to satisfactory performance and continuing suitability of the appointee, to be assessed by the governing board.
 The Vice-Chancellor and President must be consulted in relation to all appointments and reappointments.

-7.3 All Controlled Entities must be audited by the Queensland Audit Office or by other arrangements approved by Queensland Audit Office.
+7.3 The financial statements of Controlled Entities if required to be audited, must be audited by the Queensland Audit Office or by other arrangements approved by Queensland Audit Office.

 8. Requirements relating to the governing board

 8.1 The governing board of a controlled entity is responsible for managing the entity with particular regard to the best interests of the University and in accordance with the law and this policy and any related procedure.

 8.2 The constituting documents of the controlled entity must specify the role and responsibilities of the governing board as being responsible and accountable to the University for: